Dreamland Express (song)

 "Dreamland Express" is a song written and recorded by American singer-songwriter John Denver.
 It was released in November 1985 as the second single from the album of the same name.
-The song was a minor crossover hit and peaked at number 9 on the Billboard Hot Country Singles chart and number 34 on the Adult Contemporary chart.
+The song was a minor crossover hit and peaked at number 9 on the Billboard Hot Country Singles chart (his final Top 10 hit to date) and number 34 on the Adult Contemporary chart.

 The song is the last track on the 1998 reissue of Rocky Mountain Christmas.